K17

 - TDA7052 1W Amplifier Module

-designed to be part of a larger project needing a low power battery operated
+block designed to be part of a larger project needing a low power

 K47